The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 Section 5, Funding

-1. Funding for production needs to provide for Fare Court/Public Forum Debates shall be paid by fees equal to one third of any and all political contributions, cash or gifts — from any source or type whatsoever, including lobbyist gifts or gratuities to any public servant — and be held by the state treasurer for that purpose alone in a separate account of their own design.
+1. Funding for financial needs to provide for Fare Court/Public Forum Debates shall be paid by fees equal to one third of any and all political contributions, cash or gifts — from any source or type whatsoever, including lobbyist gifts or gratuities to any public servant — and be held by the state treasurer for Fare Court Debate and distribution purposes alone in a secure account.
+Such fees shall be deductible under current tax law.
+In addition, such PDI fees shall not be construed as support for any particular political position.

-Funds may also be donated voluntarily to said account by for-profit or non-profit operations for which they shall receive a full tax credit; and, they will also be given acknowledgment at the beginning and the end of a given debate.
+Funds may also be donated voluntarily to said account by for-profit or non-profit operations for which they shall receive a full state tax credit and whatever is currently allowed by federal tax law; and, they will also be given acknowledgment at the beginning and the end of a given debate.

 Any excess funds shall be held for the purpose of funding debates alone at some future date as well.